Eagleheardt/EWingIPSPatcher/README.md

 This is hereby released into the public domain

-please credit our work, if you use itGraphical utility for Linux to patch ROMs
+please credit our work, if you use it

 KNOWN ISSUES: